Performance Standards: Building Codes Overview

 Model Energy Codes

 With a few exceptions, most jurisdictions do not write their own building energy codes from scratch.
 Instead, they rely on model energy codes developed by national code writing entities.
 National code writing entities modify model energy codes every few years, and jurisdictions may adopt any version of a model code, whether in whole or with modifications.
 For residential buildings, jurisdictions most often adopt a version of the International Energy Conservation Code (IECC); the latest edition was published in 2012 and is currently under consideration by the states as well as a recently issued positive determination by the U.S. Department of Energy (DOE).
-For commercial buildings, IECC and ASHRAE Standard 90.1 are typically used.
+For commercial buildings, IECC exit disclaimer and ASHRAE Standard 90.1 are typically used.

 Windows in Building Energy Codes